cockroachlabs/cloud-report/README.md

 _Note_: It would be possible to extend this binary to run on other platforms relatively easily, but requires some work to handle cloud-specific tasks––namely, getting machine metadata.

+## TPC-C Reproduction Steps

+[This guide](https://www.cockroachlabs.com/docs/stable/performance-benchmarking-with-tpc-c-1k-warehouses.html) from the CockroachDB docs shows you how to run the TPC-C benchmark on CockroachDB to reproduce the TPC-C results in the report.

 ## Staff